-Aetna also provides patients with a virtual health assistant named Ann, who can answer general health questions, as well as questions about Aetna coverage.
-They also offer an app, iTriage, so you can manage your health from wherever you happen to be; it’s a practical and easy way to manage health concerns from your smartphone.
+Aetna also provides patients with a virtual health assistant who can answer general health questions, as well as questions about Aetna coverage.
+They also offer a mobile health app so you can manage your health from wherever you happen to be.

-For mental health problems, you are given access to psychiatrists, psychologists, counselors, therapists, social workers, psychiatric nurse practitioners, and primary care doctors.
-Because mental health problems often go hand in hand with substance abuse, it is important to address mental health concerns if you are seeking care for substance abuse issues.
+For mental and behavioral health problems, you are given access to psychiatrists, psychologists, counselors, therapists, social workers, psychiatric nurse practitioners, and primary care doctors.
+In many cases, mental health problems can co-occur with substance abuse, it is important to address mental health concerns if you are seeking care for substance abuse and addiction.

-If you have Aetna health insurance, you may be covered for the following treatments:
+If you have Aetna health insurance, you may be covered for the following alcohol and drug treatments: